Spospider/distri/README.md

     Performs stats request to all servers and prints each response.

 ### Peer (TODO)
+\*The peer class should utilise the client for communication with the cloud.
+The main purpose of the peer is to communicate with other peers.

 ### Usage Philosophy
 All extra logic should be impemented in the main program , the serves should just server, aclients should just be used for communication at the byte level, any processing, decryption etc. should be outside of the client and in the main